Anatomy of a Ring | Boca Raton, FL

 Bypass Ring Shank

-With a bypass ring shank, the two ends of the band will not uniformly meet the stone.
+This shank style has two ends of the band that will not uniformly meet the stone.
 Instead, each end of the band will run around the stone, almost as if it’s bypassing it.
 This creates the illusion that the band is flowing around or overlapping the stone.

 Knife-Edge Shank

-A knife-edge shank is named so because of its sharp edge that runs along the outer edge of the shank.
+This shank style is named because of its sharp edge that runs along the outer edge of the shank.
 Of course, it’s not razor sharp, but it adds a different look to a ring shank.
 It adds a new element of design to the shank with two slanted sides that meet to a more prominent point than you would usually see in traditional shanks.

 Interlocked Ring Shank